burncycl/blinkstick-audio-led-visualizer/README.md

   - https://amzn.to/3871a5w
 * Raspberry Pi 3 (or 3 B+) / x86 Computer
   - https://amzn.to/3i8zHVy
-* WS2812B LED Strip (Important: Blinkstick Flex can only power 32 LEDs.
+* WS2812B LED Strip (Important: Blinkstick Flex can only power upto 32 LEDs in it's default configuration.
 Simply cut the strip to size and solder to micro-controller)
   - https://amzn.to/2NA5u3W
 * Microphone and/or USB External Stereo Sound Adapter
   - https://amzn.to/31y4FRp